meltano/meltano/docs/src/plugins/loaders/redshift.md

 - Name: `aws_secret_access_key`
 - [Environment variable](/docs/configuration.html#configuring-settings): `TARGET_REDSHIFT_AWS_SECRET_ACCESS_KEY`
-- Default:

 AWS Secret Access Key.
-Used for S3 and Redshfit copy operations.
-If not provided, AWS_SECRET_ACCESS_KEY environment variable will be used.
+Used for S3 and Redshift copy operations.
+If not provided, `AWS_SECRET_ACCESS_KEY` environment variable will be used.

 #### How to use